Fort Leonard Wood says farewell to Pollio, welcomes Bartley at change of command

 |0

-This work, Fort Leonard Wood says farewell to Pollio, welcomes Bartley at change of command, by Amanda Sullivan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Leonard Wood says farewell to Pollio, welcomes Bartley at change of command, by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.